neuralXray/hexchat-plugins/README.md

 ### 13. Update

+Update nickname, username, and realname with randomized strings only on specified networks and in global configuration.
+The nickname and username are the same.

+* Nickname and realname format: Guest[0-9]{4}
+* Username format: [a-zA-Z][a-zA-Z0-9]{8}

+#### Configuration file

+Write a comma-separated list of the network names where the configuration will be updated in the file `update.config`.

-Update nickname, username, and realname with randomized strings only on certain network configurations.
-Change the HexChat launcher command to: `bash -c 'python3 ~/hexchat-plugins/update.py && hexchat --existing %U'` to update the configuration every time you start HexChat.
+ Change the HexChat launcher command to `bash -c 'python3 ~/.config/hexchat/addons/utils/update.py && hexchat --existing %U'` to update the configuration every time you start HexChat.

 ### Support the developer